 Establish work zones

-Design pleasant and quiet spaces in your offices that allow employees to meet and work as a team, enhancing collaboration when necessary.
+Design pleasant and quiet spaces in your offices or opt for an outside office that allow employees to meet and work as a team, enhancing collaboration when necessary.
 For example, the Sales Department should be located together in the same workplace, so each employee can develop their functions with their colleagues whenever required.

 Create a clean and tidy workspace